-Delicious grilled Flat Iron Steak with an easy sun-dried tomato sauce.
-Today I’m sharing how to grill this steak, along with the option to make a simple grilled zucchini-and-corn salad to serve alongside.
+Grilled Flat Iron Steak Recipe with a simple sun-dried tomato sauce.
+I’ll show you how to grill the steak and make an easy zucchini-and-corn salad to serve with it.

 Raw meat arranged on a cutting board, prepared to be seasoned and grilled.